manoj-hubgit/Codekata/README.md

 Current Number of Code Solutions

-• Total number of coding problems solved: 161
+• Total number of coding problems solved: 170

 • Total number of coding problems solved in InputOutput       : 10

 • Total number of coding problems solved in Absolute Biginner : 30

-• Total number of coding problems solved in Array             : 17
+• Total number of coding problems solved in Array             : 21

-• Total number of coding problems solved in Mathematics       : 23
+• Total number of coding problems solved in Mathematics       : 26

-• Total number of coding problems solved in Strings           : 16
+• Total number of coding problems solved in Strings           : 18

 • Total number of coding problems solved in Basics            : 31

 • Total number of coding problems solved in Looping           : 13

-• Total number of coding problems solved in Patterns          : 16
+• Total number of coding problems solved in Guvi-Learning-Path: 2

 • Total number of coding problems solved in Numbers           : 3

-• Total number of coding problems solved in Guvi-Learning-Path: 2
+• Total number of coding problems solved in Patterns          : 16

 Structure